dojo/docs/dojox/form/manager.rst

 You don't have to use `Manager <dojox/form/Manager>`_ directly.
 In many cases it is more beneficial to add form manager mixins directly to your custom widget adding a required functionality.
 Think of mixins as "plugins" for other widgets.

 This architecture provides for ultimate flexibility.
-All functionality is in mixins, and users can mix and match only necessary features conserving the downloadable bytes, if needed.
+All functionality is in mixins, and user can mix and match only necessary features conserving the downloadable bytes, if needed.
 Writing additional mixins is supported and actively encouraged!

 `Manager <dojox/form/Manager>`_ is a simple widget that includes all above listed mixins, and treats its body as a template.
 Using it you don't need to put the template in the separate file but can do it completely inline.
 It allows to use normal template-specific directives for `dojo.parser() <dojo/parser>`_: ``dojoAttachPoint``, ``dojoAttachEvent``, and a special directive used in the form manager: ``observer`` to designate methods to be called for all high-level change events on this element (a form widget or an HTML form element).
 You can use it as is, or as a sample code for your own custom widgets.